nabeerah27/oop-labtask/src/Week12_Change_Calculator/README.md

 ## 📝 Learning notes

 - Practiced applying **Greedy Algorithm** in real-world currency distribution.
-- Reinforced the concept of maps `(LinkedHashMap)` for storing denomination-to-count mappings.
+- Reinforced the use of **arrays** for mapping denominations to counts.
 - Improved understanding of method responsibilities by dividing input, validation, and computation.
 - Strengthened skills in object-oriented programming with encapsulated fields and reusable methods.
 - Gained experience in user-friendly output formatting by separating notes and coins clearly.